C-Saunders/days_between/README.md

 ## API
 * `./days_between [<start_date> or --today] [<end_date> OR --offset=integer] [options]`

 Date format: `YYYYMMDD` or `YYYY-MM-DD`.

 The output format matches the start date format for offset calculations and can be overridden and customized using the format option.
+If the `today` option is used, the output default format is `YYYY-MM-DD`.

 ## Options
 * -h, --help Print help info